Ipomoea lobata aka Spanish Flag

 Spanish Flag, Exotic Love Vine, Fire Vine

-How to care for Spanish Flag
+How difficult is it to take care of Spanish Flag

 Spanish Flag is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.